MU-PING/Tree-perfect-matching/README.md

 Give a linear-time algorithm that takes as input a tree ( undirected tree ) and determines whether it has a perfect matching: a set of edges that touches each node exactly once.

-* Input：the first two are maximal node label【Labels are contiguous】and the number of edge.
+* Input：the first two are maximal node label【contiguous】and the number of edge.
 The rest are all edges
 * Output：Is there a perfect matching, Yes or NO

 Example 1